 5. Use Dark roast

-If you are using light or medium-light roasted coffee beans for making French Press, then this is where you are doing it wrong.
+If you are using light or medium-light roasted coffee beans for the French press, you are making a mistake.

-Always use Medium-dark or dark roasted coffee beans for making French Press coffee to get the maximum flavors.
+Always use Medium-dark or dark roasted coffee beans for making French Press coffee as they extract flavors more quickly and make a stronger and richer drink.

 6. The water temperature is not adequate

-Now the question is how to achieve this temperature.
-Just put the water in a saucepan and wait till it starts boiling.
+To achieve perfect temperature for French Press, Just put the water in a saucepan and wait till it starts boiling.
 Remove the water from the heating source and wait for 30 to 40 seconds till the bubbles disappear.

 Another best way is to use Electric Kettles for French Press with precise measurements of water temperature.